Reviews You Can Rely On

 Minimal features

 The Kelty Galactic 30 takes the best features of the high-performance mummy and the traditional camping sleeping bag and blends them into one.
-Its rectangular shape is wide and non-restrictive, and it's loaded with 600-fill down.
+Its rectangular shape is wide and non-restrictive, and it's loaded with 550-fill duck down.
 These two features offer a near-perfect bag for campers desiring better-performing down insulation minus the cocooning nature of narrow mummy-shaped bags.
-The Galactic kept us warm down to 30 degrees F, and maybe a touch colder.
+The Galactic kept us warm down to 30 degrees Fahrenheit and maybe a touch colder.
 It's lightweight, packs up nicely, and can be compressed even further in a compression sack.
 Whether you're a car camper or a weekend backpacker, the Galactic is worth a look if you prefer down fill but aren't a fan of constrictive mummy-style bags.

 Read more: Kelty Galactic review